-UBO grants people ownership over the autonomous machines that take their jobs.
+UBO grants people ownership over the value generated by autonomous machines, vehicles, robots, and devices that take human jobs.
 It ties income received by people to the rate at which machines take jobs.
 The more jobs machines take, the more people earn.

 This article serves to introduce the idea of Universal Basic Ownership (UBO).
 It is a request for constructive criticism, feedback, collaboration and research partners.
-You can get in touch here: firstname.lastname@example.org.
+You can get in touch on Twitter, @MaxThake.

 Why do we need universal basic anything?

 The concept of Universal Basic Income (UBI) has gained popularity and notoriety in equal part over the past decade.
 It has been pitched as a solution to poverty and inequality, in addition to being positioned as a way to maintain income in the event that intelligent machines take over many of today’s jobs.

 In this piece I’ll be focusing on what happens when Artificial Intelligence (AI) meets machines, vehicles, robots, and devices to create intelligent machines — the dawn of the Age of Automation.

 I see the Age of Automation as the core driver of our need to act.
 Not because poverty and inequality aren’t issues, but because intelligent machines will make those problems far greater if not addressed at the root.
 Automation is one of the biggest potential threats to global socio-economic stability.

 “I think we’ll end up doing universal basic income.
 It’s going to be necessary.
 There will be fewer and fewer jobs that a robot cannot do better.
 I want to be clear.
 These are not things I wish will happen; these are things I think probably will happen.”